cmccorkle21/cmccorkle21.github.io/index.md

 # Who am I?
 {: style="text-align: center"}

 Hello!
-My name is Cole McCorkle and I'm a full time student at Elon Universtiy in Elon, NC.
+My name is Cole McCorkle and I'm a full-time student at Elon University in Elon, NC.

 I have over five years of experience programming, from early steam chat-bots to this website(!) to social media apps, I like to vary my projects.